blakelaw/Duplicate-Account-Finder/README.md

 This project investigates several methods of detecting users operating multiple accounts online.
 This project is written in Python, and uses pandas, NLTK, NumPy, scikit-plearn, SciPy, and matplotlib throughout.

 ## Features

+- **Data extraction and preprocessing**: Extracted 400,000 Disqus comments through Disqus Web API (`API_Requests.py`).
+Normalized JSON objects, created new dataframes for features, cleaned comment data by removing HTML-like formatting tags, newline characters, and URLs.
-- **Methods**
+- Methods
-  - Word Frequency: Created a corpus (collection of all words in over 400,000 comments), found the top 50 most frequently used words, and found the user frequency for each word
+  - **Word Frequency**: Created a corpus (collection of all words in over 400,000 comments), found the top 50 most frequently used words, and found the user frequency for each word
-  - Syntax Analysis: Created syntax based metrics, including average sentence length, frequency of long words, percent of sentences capitalized
+  - **Syntax Analysis**: Created syntax based metrics, including average sentence length, frequency of long words, percent of sentences capitalized
-  - Temporal Analysis: Extracted the hour (0-23) of each post and created a dataframe of post frequency by hour
+  - **Temporal Analysis**: Extracted the hour (0-23) of each post and created a dataframe of post frequency by hour

-- **Visualization**: Created dendrograms for each hierarchical clustering method.
+- **Visualizations**: Created dendrograms for each hierarchical clustering method.
 Check the `Dendrograms` folder for each.
 (Note: It may be difficult to see eacha image on a brwoser, as the files are very large.
 I recommend using GIMP or some other photo-editing software)